-First Norfolk record in 2005, bred from galls in rosebay willowherb collected during a field meeting at East Ruston Common.
+First Norfolk record in 2005, bred from galls in Rosebay Willowherb collected during a field meeting at East Ruston Common.
 (Beaumont, 2005)

 (VC26 Norfolk/Suffolk border records from 2003/04)